DeliciousMeatPop/VRCD/README.md

 1. Install the build for your OS
 2. Plug in your Quest via USB (data-capable cable)
 3. Allow USB Debugging on the headset
-4. Browse the library and hit download
+4. Sideload games

 That's it.
-The bundled server config means there's nothing to configure on first run.

 > Want to point at a custom server, swap in your own rclone config, or upload from PC?
-See **Settings** — every advanced flow lives there.
+See **Other Settings** — every advanced flow lives there.

 > Power user?
 Open the **ADB Shell** from the sidebar — the shortcut panel above the terminal covers most Quest tweaks in one click, and you can save your own commands as `MY MACROS` pills.